JimDiGriz0/frontend-project-44/README.md

 ## App description:

 This small application was created by me as part of my studies on the Hexlet educational platform.
-A set of simple math games for the CLI.
+The brain-games application is a set of five math games for the command line interface (CLI).
 It helps quickly test your math skills or just pass a minute or two.

 ### Minimum system requirements: